rscoville25/capstone_project/README.md

 - Some animations playing when the're not supposed to
   - Player Character can get locked into the stun animation when not stunned
 - GUI quirks to iron out
-- Loading a save gives $1000 no matter what and 1xp on top of what was saved